enso-org/enso/doc/haskell-style-guide.md

 | **Name** | [`QuantifiedConstraints`](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/glasgow_exts.html#extension-QuantifiedConstraints) |
 | **Flag** | `-XQuantifiedConstraints`                                                                                                                    |

+Quantified constraints bring additional expressiveness to the constraint language used in contexts in GHC Haskell.
+In essence, it allows for contexts to contain nested contexts, and hence for users to express more complex constraints than they would otherwise be able to.

 #### RoleAnnotations

 |          |                                                                                                                                  |
 |:---------|:---------------------------------------------------------------------------------------------------------------------------------|
 | **Name** | [`RoleAnnotations`](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/glasgow_exts.html#extension-RoleAnnotations) |
 | **Flag** | `-XRoleAnnotations`                                                                                                              |

+Role annotations allow programmers to constrain the type inference process by specifying the roles of the class and type parameters that they declare.

 #### UnboxedSums